rajaoberison/rajaoberison.github.io/index.md

 <span class="header-desc">
 <h2>Andry Rajaoberison</h2>
-<p>I am currently a Geospatial consultant working for the Investment Centre division of the <a href="http://www.fao.org/investment-centre/en/">Food and Agriculture Organization of the United Nations</a>.<br>I can help with data science, mapping, and web development projects.</p>
+<p>I am currently a Geospatial consultant working for the <a href="http://www.fao.org/investment-centre/en/" target="blank_">Investment Centre</a> division of the Food and Agriculture Organization (FAO) of the United Nations.<br>I can help with data science, mapping, and web development projects.</p>
 <br/>
 (+1) 203 407 9773 | rajaoberison@gmail.com
 <br/>